-Police respond to possible explosion near Port Authority bus station
+New York explosion: 1 in custody after blast at Port Authority bus station

+The station is one of the busiest commuter hubs during rush hour.

-The the A, C and E subway lines are being evacuated, he said.
+The the A, C and E subway lines are being evacuated, NYPD Sgt.
+Brendan Ryan said.

 One person is in custody, according to two NYPD sources with direct knowledge of the situation.